AbirLOUARD/ChestXRay-TF/README.md

 ## Introduction

-Transfer learning of the dataset (patients with Pneumonia)
+Transfer learning of the dataset (patients with Pneumonia) and application of the CNN.

 Dataset = https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia